maziac/DeZog/documentation/Usage.md

 Note: The asserts are checked in the list file.
 I.e. whenever you change an ASSERT it is not immediately used.
 You have to assemble a new list file and start the debugger anew.

-Note: IF you use ASSERTs in your sources z80-debug will generate breakpoints after launch.
-If you don't want that (temporarily) you can add "-ASSERT disabled" in the "commandsAfterLaunch" settings.
+Note: ASSERTs are disabled by default.
+If you want to have asserts enabled after launch then put "-ASSERT enabled" in the "commandsAfterLaunch" settings.

 ### Breakpoint conditions